 - information on how to get feedback on draft submissions, to find issues early in the process

 The Coordinator of Student Services, Abby Sherman, has been holding Format Chat, a virtual session about preparing your thesis or dissertation.
-View the first session (requires NetID).
+Check out the schedule and view a previous session.

 Formatting a Thesis or Dissertation